How to go hiking in the Faroe Islands

 - Read about What to Pack for Travel in Faroe Islands

-If you choose to go hiking without a guide, we recommend you to read this Hiking Guide from Visit Faroe Islands.
+If you choose to go hiking without a guide, we recommend you to read this guide carefully.
 There are some key things that you should be aware of when exploring the nature on your own.

 It is always good to be well prepared for your adventure in the Faroe Islands’ mountains.
 Here is your checklist when getting ready for a hike in the Faroe Islands: